Spread Eagle Mountain and the West Peak

 Loaf Mountain in the background

-Dinah leads the way to the top.
+Dinah led the way to the top

-Behind, the ridge winds its way to the West Peak.
+Behind, the ridge winds its way to the West Peak

 On Spread Eagle Mountain